chef/chef-web-docs/README.md

 This will also apply when you've run the `make clean` command, which effectively resets your working environment or if files located in the `/swaps` folder are changed.

-Subsequent runs of `make release` should be relatively fast (2-5 mins), and you can use subsets.
+Subsequent runs of `make master` should be relatively fast (2-5 mins), and you can use subsets.
 For example: `master` for the main docs build, `server` for the Chef server, `client` for the chef-client, and so on.
-The full list is available at the top of the `makefile`.
+The full list is available in the `Makefile`.

+You can use parallel building with Sphinx > 1.2.x.
+Specify `PARALLEL_BUILD="-j X"` on the make cmdline.
+If you have an 8 cpu machine, 6 might be a good number:

+    make master PARALLEL_BUILD="-j 6"

 ## License